Dr. Ioana A. Cionea

 COMM 4513 International Communication

-Johnson, A. J., & Cionea, I. A. (in press).
+Johnson, A. J., & Cionea, I. A. (2016).
 Serial arguments in interpersonal relationships: Relational dynamics and interdependence.
-In J. Samp (Ed.), Communicating interpersonal conflict in close relationships (pp. XX).
+In J. Samp (Ed.), Communicating interpersonal conflict in close relationships (pp. 111-127).
 New York, NY: Routledge.

 Cionea, I. A. & Hample, D. (2015).
 Serial argument topics.
 Argumentation and Advocacy, Special Issue: 30 Years of Research, 52, 75-88.

 Cionea, I. A., Hopârtean, A.-M., Hoelscher, C. S., Iles, I. A., & Straub, S. K. (2015).
 A content analysis of arguing behaviors: A case study of Romania as compared to the United States.
 Argumentation and Advocacy, 51, 255-272.

 Richards, A. S., & Cionea, I. A. (2015).
 Extending the argument engagement model: Expected utility and interacting traits as predictors of the intent to argue with friends.
 Journal of Argumentation in Context, 4, 110-133.